-The Law and Development field of study requires the completion of a minimum of three courses from the list below.
+The Law and Development field of study requires the completion of a minimum of three course credits from the list below.

 Note: If offering the Law and Development Field, either E240 or E241 can constitute the field, but not both.